EbookFoundation/free-programming-books/docs/HOWTO.md

 [![EbookFoundation/free-programming-books's Monthly Active Contributors graph](https://contributor-overtime-api.apiseven.com/contributors-svg?chart=contributorMonthlyActivity&repo=ebookfoundation/free-programming-books)](https://www.apiseven.com/en/contributor-graph?chart=contributorMonthlyActivity&repo=ebookfoundation/free-programming-books)

-NOTE: Contribution spikes use to match with the [Hacktoberfest event](https://hacktoberfest.digitalocean.com) dates.

 </details>

 Even if you're an experienced open source contributor, there are things that might trip you up.
 Once you've submitted your PR, ***GitHub Actions* will run a *linter*, often finding little issues with spacing or alphabetization**.
 If you get a green button, everything is ready for review; but if not, click "Details" under the check that failed to find out what the linter didn't like, and fix the problem adding a new commit to the branch from which your PR was opened.